Wage and Hour Laws Specialists

 - Trust the proven success we’ve delivered to clients for decades

-Missouri wage and hour laws and Missouri labor laws were created to ensure worker safety and reasonable compensation for their efforts.
-Unless you fall into one of the few categories of employment that are exempt from this, Missouri employers are required by law to pay you the standard state minimum wage rate of $11.15.
+MO wage and hour laws and Missouri labor laws were created to ensure worker safety and reasonable compensation for their efforts.
+Unless you fall into one of the few employment categories exempt from this, Missouri employers are required by law to pay employees the standard state minimum wage rate of $11.15.

-According to the Department of Labor, companies that gross less than $500,000 are exempt from this requirement, as are positions that count tips and gratuities as part of the wages.
+According to the Department of Labor, retail or service businesses with annual gross incomes less than $500,000 are exempt from this requirement, as are positions that count tips and gratuities as part of the wages.
 Generally, employers can use other employment costs like gratuities to reduce the hourly federal minimum wage they pay to $5.575.

 In addition to equal pay, minimum wages, Missouri prevailing wage law, overtime, and the tipped employee rate, Chapter 290 of the Missouri Revised Statutes address:

 - Jury duty

 - Military family leave